Table of Contents

 Open vs Free

 OER are teaching and learning materials that are free and may be used, reused, mixed, and otherwise customized to meet specific needs.
 Free materials available for students, teachers, schools or districts which are not openly licensed do not have the same level of permitted uses such as adaptation, retention, or wide scale distribution.
+If the resources have an open license, teachers can change the OER to create a new resource and share that resources with others.
+Students can also create OER to share with their peers.

 Type Cost Licensing Flexibility Example Open Educational Resources Free